weizhi-luo/udacity-data-engineer-capstone-project/README.md

 A composite primary key ```ecmwf_forecast_coordinate_pkey``` is defined with columns ```latitude``` and ```longitude```.

+#### Why two coordinate tables?
-The reason why there are two dimension tables for coordinates of ECMWF actual and forecast respectively is due to the difference in granularity.
+The creation of two dimension tables for coordinates of ECMWF actual and forecast is due to the difference in granularity.
 ECMWF actual data's coordinates form a latitude-longitude grid of 0.25 degrees, while ECMWF forecast data's grid is of 0.4 degrees.
 By having two dimension tables, mapping tables can be created later to fill the gap between the difference in granularity.

 ### Fact Tables
 Three fact tables are created to store fact data: